Night of Champions (2011): Main event

-In the final match of the night, Triple H put his job as COO of the WWE on the line against CM Punk in a No Disqualification match.
+In the main event, Triple H put his job as COO of the WWE on the line against CM Punk in a No Disqualification match.
 Punk attacked Triple H during Triple H's entrance to start the match.
 The match spilled on the outside as the momentum kept shifting between the two competitors, and Triple H targeted Punk's legs.
 Back in the ring they kept trading shots and matched each other move for move.
 The action spilled outside again and both of them fought in the crowd and through the arena, with Punk throwing garbage cans at Triple H. Near the entrance ramp they both used the set display to attack one another, and Punk used aerial maneuvers and kicks to attack Hunter.
 Back in the ring CM Punk repeatedly used a steel chair to knock down Triple H and taunt him with his own crotch-chop.
 Triple H countered with a swift Spinebuster, and as they both fought outside Triple H went for the legs again using the ring post to inflict damage and nailing Punk with a chair himself and taunting him with a crotch-chop of his own.
 As Triple H went for a Figure-Four Leg Lock on the outside Punk kicked him into the steel steps.
 Punk then nailed the COO with a roundhouse kick and set him up on the announce table, following which he performed an elbow drop on Triple H from the top turnbuckle, driving him through the table.
 As they went back in the ring, The Miz and R-Truth came to the ring and attacked both competitors, nailing Triple H with a Skull Crushing Finale and CM Punk with a What's Up (Leaping Reverse STO).
 They placed Punk on Triple H but to their shock Triple H kicked out at two.
 They then started attacking the referee.
-Punk and Triple H then attacked Miz and Truth as John Laurinaitis came down ringside trying to restore order.
-Triple H nailed Punk with a Pedigree, but as he covered him Laurinaitis diverted the attention of the referee towards the other referee knocked out by Miz and Truth preventing him from making the pinfall.
+Punk and Triple H then attacked The Miz and R-Truth as John Laurinaitis came down ringside trying to restore order.
+Triple H nailed Punk with a Pedigree, but as he covered him Laurinaitis diverted the attention of the referee towards the other referee knocked out by The Miz and R-Truth preventing him from making the pinfall.
 Punk recovered and knocked out Triple H with a G.T.S.
 (Go To Sleep).
 But as he covered him going for the pin, R-Truth once again attacked him breaking up the fall at two.
-Punk had had enough and knocked Truth out with a crushing Go To Sleep outside the ring.
+Punk had had enough and knocked R-Truth out with a crushing Go To Sleep outside the ring.
 He then attempted an aerial attack on Triple H, jumping from the top rope, but Triple H countered with a kick to the abdomen, and nailed a devastating second Pedigree.
 Triple H covered him but to everyone's shock the resilient Punk still kicked out at two.
 Laurinaitis was seen texting someone from ringside, and as Punk and Triple H continued to fight, Kevin Nash came to the ring from the crowd and attacked them both.
-He then tried to nail Triple H with a Jacknife Powerbomb but Punk prevented the attack on his competitor.
-In retaliation, Nash attacked Punk and laid him out with a thunderous Jacknife Powerbomb.
+He then tried to nail Triple H with a Jackknife Powerbomb but Punk prevented the attack on his competitor.
+In retaliation, Nash attacked Punk and laid him out with a thunderous Jackknife Powerbomb.
 He then turned his attention to Triple H, but before he could do any damage, Triple H hit Nash with a sledgehammer outside the ring.
 He then reentered the ring and executed a devastating third Pedigree and pinned Punk to win the match and retain his job as COO.